ultralytics/ultralytics/applications/README.md

 This is a list of real-world applications and walkthroughs.
-These can either be python files or notebooks.
+These can be folders of either python files or notebooks .
 ## Ultralytics YOLO example applications
 | Title                                          | Format          | Contributor                               |
 |------------------------------------------------|-----------------|-------------------------------------------|